vsanjayHub/vsanjayHub/README.md

 - Innovative tools that simplify development processes

 #### 🤔 I’m Looking for Help With
-- Advanced concepts in NLP
+- Productising AI projects
 - Ideas in applying AI

 #### 💬 Ask Me About
-- Best practices in web development and how to manage full-stack projects.
+- Managing remote and offshore teams.
+- AI
 - Building tech teams globally and creating organizations that scale
 - Entrepreneurship and startups